whalebone/wb-docs/en/api_integration.rst

-Integrations
+API Integration
 ------------
 Whalebone API is a practical way to access all the data that are gathered by Whalebone's resolvers and integrate them to external systems.
 The API documentation can be accessed at https://apidocs.whalebone.io/public/

 In order to authenticate to the API, every user needs a set of `Access Key` and `Secret Key`.
 These can be managed from the option `API keys` on the dropdown menu, under the user's account.

-You can watch step-by-step video guide below:
+You can watch step-by-step video guide `here <https://docs.whalebone.io/en/latest/video_guides.html#api>`

-.. raw:: html

-   <iframe width="560" height="315" src="https://www.youtube.com/embed/9SsxMVR6ino" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-|

 * **API Key Generation**